Sonnyjim

-Sonnyjim is a rapper and hip-hop producer from Birmingham, England.
+Sonnyjim is an English rapper and hip-hop record producer.
 Since first releasing music in 2006 he has steadily built an underground following.
-Reviewers have noted his laid back delivery and lyrics of luxury and excess, alongside his consistent collaborations with prominent hip hop artists from the US and UK.
+Reviewers have noted his laid back delivery and lyrics of luxury and excess, alongside his consistent collaborations with prominent hip-hop artists from the US and UK.

-Throughout his career he has rapped with and produced for various noted U.S. hip hop artists, including MF Doom, Jay Electronica, DJ Premier, Madlib, Roc Marciano and Buckwild.
+Throughout his career he has rapped with and produced for various noted US hip-hop artists, including MF Doom, Jay Electronica, DJ Premier, Madlib, Roc Marciano and Buckwild.
 He has been involved with labels like Daupe! and Blah Records as well as collaborations with artists on Griselda Records like Conway the Machine and Westside Gunn.

 His 2016 album Mud in My Malbec, and the 2022 release White Girl Wasted with producer The Purist, brought Sonnyjim significantly wider attention.

 Early life and career

 Sonnyjim is from Birmingham, England, and is of Indian heritage.
 Reviewers have noted Sonnyjim's laid back and nonchalant vocal delivery, with intricate lyrics and themes of luxury and indulgence.
 His early influences include UK rappers like Skinnyman and U.S. east coast hip hop like Jay-Z, Nas and Roc Marciano.